• Trees

 HOA Trees

-• The removal of dead HOA trees compromising the safety of HOA members walking along the common areas trail.
+• The removal of dead trees/limbs that compromise the safety of HOA members walking along the common areas trail.
 Once taken down such trees will be cut in several sections and left on site.

 The HOA is not responsible for:

-• Branches from HOA Trees leaning toward homeowner’s properties.
+• Branches from HOA Trees leaning toward/overhanging homeowner’s properties.

 Homeowners are responsible for: